-The share of sustainable investments as defined by article 2 (17) SFDR in the portfolio is calculated in proportion to the economic activities of the issuers that qualify as sustainable.
-Notwithstanding the preceding, use-of-proceeds bonds that qualify as sustainable are counted towards the value of the entire bond.
+The proportion of sustainable investments as defined by article 2 (17) SFDR in the portfolio is thus calculated in proportion to the issuers' economic activities that are classed as sustainable (activity-based approach).
+In a departure from the above, in the event of use-of-proceeds bonds that are classed as sustainable investments, the value of the entire bond is counted towards the proportion of sustainable investments in the portfolio.